 Default y-axis bounds are set based on the range of data values represented on the y-axis.
 These values can be customized by typing in a new axis bound value.
 Setting axis bounds can be used as a way to keep the scale of your chart consistent for comparison.
 Clicking the reset icon will revert the axis bound back to the default value.

 You can format the way an axis displays numeric values by specifying a number format category or by defining a custom format string.
 For example, $#,### can be used as a custom format string to display currency values.

 Titles and description

 Charts and axes are given default titles based on the variable names and chart type.
-These can be edited on the General tab in the Chart pane.
+These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.

-- Changing the color, width, and line type for grid and axis lines
+- Color, width, and line type for grid and axis lines

-- Changing the background color of the chart
+- Background color of the chart

 Create a box plot to compare the distributions and variability of different chronic health conditions by state.

-- Fields—% Diabetes, % Asthma, % Heart Failure
+- Numeric fields—% Diabetes, % Asthma, % Heart Failure